-- 1 Complete Step 1 through Step 4 in Restoring data. - 2 Select the target virtual machine, and in the Actions list, click Rename. - 3 In the Restore Rename dialog box, select the Rename To check box, and type a new name for the virtual machine in the associated box.
+- 1 Complete Step 1 through Step 4 in Restoring data. - 2 Select the target virtual machine, and in the Actions list, click Rename. - NOTE: Only backups created with Plug-in for VMware 2.6 and later support the Rename feature. - 3 In the Restore Rename dialog box, select the Rename To check box, and type a new name for the virtual machine in the associated box.

 The name can contain a maximum of 80 characters.
-It cannot include any special characters (such as, /\? :@ > < | "? &).
+It cannot include any special characters (such as, /\? \:@><|"?&).
 If you specify more than 80 characters or use any special character in the virtual machine name, the job reports an error and fails.